Aalyahmonday/ytbplus/FAQ.md

 ***
 ### Q: Why can't I receive push notifications?
-- Pusn notifications work out of the box if the app was installed by TrollStore.
+- Pusn notifications works out of the box if the app was installed by TrollStore.
 - Push notifications will not work on free developer account (limitation of sideload).
 - If you have a paid developer account, take a look at [SignTools](https://github.com/SignTools/SignTools).
 With some effort, you can fix push notifications.
 - Bear in mind that not all signing services support Push notifications.